eginez/blog-eginez/content/post/quantum_circs_one.md

 The problem consist of coming up with an algorithm to learn the bits of a hidden string `s`.
 For this problem we restrict the string `s` to be a string of `0` and `1`, e.g.: `100110`

 The classical algorithm is quite simple.
-It can be summarized as follows: test every bit of the string with a `1` if the result is
+It can be summarized as follows: test every bit of the string with the and operation and a `1`, if the result is
 `1` then the bit is a `1` otherwise the bit is a `0`.

 To solve this problem using quantum computing I decided to break the algorithm into two parts.
-The first part will encode a unitary function that given a secret string it would allows to recover some information from it.
-The second part of the algorithm consists in preparing a state that represents `all` the possible states of a binary string of length `n`.
+The first part will encode a unitary function whose main purpouse is some information from any secret string.
+The second part of the algorithm consists in preparing a state that represents `all` the possible states of a binary string `s` of size `n`.
+The first part of the algorith is called an `oracle`.

 ### The oracle

 As mentioned before, the first part of the problems boils down to finding a quantum circuit that can be used to extract information from any string `s`.
-By doing some exploration and due to previous experinece I had gather on similar problems I settled on the oracle that is would basically calculate the sum mod 2 of `x_i` * `s_i` where `x_i` is the `ith` bit of an arbitrary string `x` and `s_i` is the `ith` bit of the hidden string `s`.
+By doing some exploration and due to previous experinece I had on similar problems I settled on the oracle that is would basically calculate the sum mod 2 of $x_i$ * $s_i$ where $x_i$ is the `ith` bit of an arbitrary string `x` and $s_i$ is the `ith` bit of the hidden string `s`.
 Or in other words:

 $$ (\sum_{i=0}^{n}s_i * x_i)\  mod\ 2 $$